Kevincxv/AudioScribeAI/README.md

 - **Load Latest Recording**: \`GET /load_latest_recording\`

 Refer to the source code or generated API documentation (if available) for detailed endpoint specifications.

-## Contributing

-Contributions are welcome!
-Please read our [contributing guidelines](CONTRIBUTING.md) (if available) before submitting a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
-EOL